The question of WordPress vs Joomla vs Drupal has been the focus of many online discussions.

 Content management systems have become very popular.

 They have given everyday users the ability to create and manage high-quality websites without being a web developer.
-As a consequence, they have helped start countless new businesses, careers, projects and information outlets.
+Consequently, they have helped start countless new businesses, careers, projects and information outlets.

-From the many options out there, WordPress, Joomla and Drupal have emerged as the most popular.
-Together they make up about 71 percent of the CMS market.
-When starting a new website, you will therefore most likely choose one of them.
+From many options out there, WordPress, Joomla and Drupal have emerged as the most popular.
+Together they cover about 71 percent of the CMS market.
+Therefore, when starting a new website, you will most likely choose one of them.

-After all, all three do the same thing: enable you to build and manage websites.
+All three do the same thing: Enable you to build and manage websites.
 All of them are also open source and thus free to use.

-So, what criteria do you use to make a choice?
+What criteria should you use to make a choice?

 - website cost,